The CVR MRC PhD Programme

 There are strict eligibility criteria for the CVR MRC PhD programme.

 Students from the UK (UK passport holders) are eligible.
 EU students (EU citizens) are eligible for this programme only if they have been ordinarily resident in the UK for the three years (continuously) prior to the start of the studentship (commencing the first week in October).
 Exceptional EU students not meeting this residency requirement should email their CV directly to us (firstname.lastname@example.org) for circulation to potential supervisors with alternative funding sources.
-EU students wanting to join the CVR are eligible to apply for the University of Glasgow MVLS DTP (where many CVR PIs offer projects).
+EU and UK students wanting to join the CVR are eligible to apply for the University of Glasgow MVLS DTP (where many CVR PIs offer projects).
+Students from any country in the world can also apply to CVR-based projects by applying to the University of Glasgow's Wellcome Trust PhD programme in Integrative Infection Biology.

 Unfortunately, we cannot consider citizens from outside the EU for this programme.